oxygenxml/dita-ot-diagrams-plugin/README.md

 The plugin was tested and developed with DITA OT 3.7

-If you set the **@outputclass="embed-mermaid-diagram"** attribute on a DITA &lt;foreign> element the plugin will attempt to convert it to SVG using the free Mermaid web site converter.
+If you set the **@outputclass="embed-mermaid-diagram"** attribute on a DITA &lt;foreign> element the plugin will attempt to convert it to SVG (for HTML-based output) or to a binary image format for PDF output using the free Mermaid web site converter.

 If you set the **@outputclass="embed-plant-uml"** attribute on a DITA &lt;foreign> element the plugin will attempt to convert it to SVG using the PlantUML project..